dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 Use Markdown formatting
 ----------------------------

 This goes for both asking questions and answering them.
 Stack Overflow `supports Markdown for formatting your posts <http://stackoverflow.com/editing-help>`_ - use it!
-It will make you questions easier to read and understand, you'll get more upvotes and better answers.
+It will make your questions easier to read and understand, you'll get more upvotes and better answers.

 Read before posting, then read it again afterwards
 -----------------------------------------------------